hiboutik/hiboutikapi/README.md

 * PHP 5.3.0 or newer
 * Composer
-* cURL library for PHP
+* cURL library for PHP (php-curl-class)
 * Your Hiboutik access token: https://www.hiboutik.com

 ## Installation

-The Hiboutik PHP library can be installed with Composer.
+The Hiboutik PHP library can be automatically installed with Composer or manually.

+### Composer

 Run this command:
 ```sh
 composer require hiboutik/hiboutikapi
 ```